 In Germany, a company must appoint a data protection officer if at least 20 employees regularly process personal data, e.g. of customers, employees or suppliers, via computer, tablet or smartphone (see § 38 BDSG).
 According to this rule the term”employee” applies not only to actual employees, but also to interns, freelancers, temporary employees and trainees.
 Whether full-time or part-time employees are involved is irrelevant, every person is counted.
-Members of management, on the other hand, are not included.

 Regardless of the number of employees, companies must appoint a DPO, if:

 - processing is subject to a data protection impact assessment in accordance with Art.
 35 GDPR, § 38 Paragraph BDSG;

 - personal data is processed in accordance with business practices for the purpose of transmission, anonymised transmission or for purposes of market or opinion research, § 38 Paragraph BDSG;